Header image courtesy of Lenni Cipriotti, AKC Breeder of Merit

 6. They Only Recently Came to the U.S.

-The first GBGV came to the U.S. in 1990, and the first litter was born in 1994.
+The first GBGV to come to the United States came in 1990, and the first litter was born in 1994.
 They remain few in number in the U.S. today.